Who we are

-In accordance with the British Society for Ecological Medicine’s By-Laws (12.8) it is the duty of members to advise the British Society for Ecological Medicine in writing of any change in personal circumstances that could lead to a change in subscription rates.
+In accordance with the British Society for Ecological Medicine’s Terms & Conditions of membership, it is the duty of members to advise the British Society for Ecological Medicine in writing of any change in personal circumstances that could lead to a change in subscription rates.
 For example, to notify us if you cease to qualify for a reduced rate subscription through returning to employment in the UK or ceasing to be a student.

 Membership of the British Society for Ecological Medicine requires an annual subscription via GoCardless.
 If membership is cancelled at any time during the year it is the responsibility of the individual to notify the BSEM Administrator on [email protected] in order to cancel the following year’s subscription.
 No refunds for the year of cancellation will be issued.
 If during this time further services have been purchased from the British Society for Ecological Medicine, such as event tickets at member rates, a liability will be incurred for any difference in the cost of member and non-member rates, which must be settled.

 Membership Renewals / Applications

-The application data is collected using by JotForm and manages automated communication to provide membership application status, as well as details of how to sign for your account up once your membership is approved.
-The membership login allows members to see what payments have been made to the Society for membership as well as have access to member restricted areas of the website.
-Members may now also access training material from member restricted areas on the website and are now also able to register their attendance to events and training and other services in the future.
+The application data is initially collected and managed via JotForm which and manages an automated communication to provide membership application status and, as well as details on how to sign up for your online account up once a your membership is approved.
+The membership login allows members to see what membership payments have been made to the Society for membership as well as have access to member restricted areas of the website.
+Members may now also access training material from member restricted areas on the website and are now also able to register their attendance to events for the CPD Certificate.